 Contributions of donated non-cash assets are recorded at their fair values in the period received.
-Contributions of services are recognized if the services received (a) create or enhance non-financial assets, or (b) require specialized skills, are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation.
-There were no such amounts for the year ended December 31, 2022.
+Contributions of services are recognized if the services received (a) create or enhance non-financial assets; or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
+There was no such amount for the year ended December 31, 2023.
 This amount was for contributed software subscriptions.